CSC207-UofT/course-project-group-047-1/phase1/design_document.md

 * Yicong Luo
     * Working on Main class, design documents, code refactoring
-    * Will be focusing on class External_Interface.Main in the future
+    * Will be focusing on Main class and code refactoring in the future

 * Khloe Tsang
     * Working on Testing, Main class